 Action Lead Specifics Retain/Revise/

 Implementers Complete/Delete

 Support direct Federal Some of the biggest hubs or Revise

 federal (Congress, "macrosites" in the region are based

 investment in U.S. FS) on land protected by the federal

 open space government.
 Direct federal

 investment in open space in the

 region is an important form of

 funding that could be expanded; the

 federal government should take on a

 more significant role in open space

 protection in the region.
 This could

-happen through the formation of
+happen through the transfer of

-national wildlife refuges and the

-transfer of appropriate surplus
+appropriate surplus federal property

-federal property for open space uses,
+for open space uses, as happened at

-as happened at Midewin National
+Midewin National Tallgrass Prairie

-Tallgrass Prairie and Fort Sheridan.
+and Fort Sheridan.
+It could also

+occur through the formation of

+national wildlife refuges, such as the

+new Hackmatack National Wildlife

-Organizations in the region should
+Refuge.
+Organizations in the region

-support these opportunities as they
+should support these opportunities

-arise.
+as they arise.